 Involves minimal physical effort and is typically associated with leisurely activities.
 Activities are low-intensity or last less than a few hours each day.

 Rise early to visit the famous market of Chichicastenango.
 This beautiful town, surrounded by valleys and shadowed by mountains, has many shamanistic and ceremonial overtones.
 Its large market brings villagers throughout the region, who often arrive the night before and sleep on blankets in the market square.
 Rising early, they set out their colorful fruits, vegetables, and handicrafts.
-The market disperses in the early afternoon and travels to the shores of beautiful Lake Atitlan, a deep caldera lake flanked by three majestic volcanoes.
+The market disperses in the early afternoon when you will travel to the shores of beautiful Lake Atitlan, a deep caldera lake flanked by three majestic volcanoes.
 A passenger boat takes us across the azure-colored water to our charming lodge in the village of Santiago Atitlan.

 Day 3-4: San Juan La Laguna | Santiago Atitlan | Lake Atitlan